rv404674/k8_basics/basic_commands_2.md

 apply a config file
 update a config file - Just update the params and again do the apply

+NOTE:
+if you want o delete the deployment/service directly delete the file.
+Deployment will be gone , pods replicaset everything will be gone.

 ```bash
 kubectl apply -f k8/nginx-deployment.yaml
 kubectl delete -f file_name